vapvarun/reign-docs/16-reign-addons/08-reign-wcfm/02-installation-setup.md

 ### Common Issues

 #### Plugin Not Activating
-1. Verify all required plugins are active
+1. Verify all recommended plugins are active
 2. Check Reign theme is activated
 3. Ensure sufficient server resources